HomeResourcesBlogData (Use and Access) Act receives Royal Assent

 Supporting Innovative Research

 Researchers will benefit from simplified data laws, enabling easier access to data for research.
-The Bill also includes new provisions for accessing data from online platforms to support specific ‘online safety’ research.
+The Act also includes new provisions for accessing data from online platforms to support specific ‘online safety’ research.
 As part of Smart Data Research UK’s family of data services, we are keen to see how this will be implemented and support the development of responsible data sharing for research.

 View our research data catalogue by creating your myFoundry account.